Francisco-Galindo/hare-lexer/README.md

 ## Introduction
+In this project, our team will develope a lexer using the Hare programming language, both for implementing the lexical analyzer and for the language it will process.
+The lexer is one of the first stages on a compiler or interpreter, its main function is to take a sequence of characters from the input and transform it into a string of tokens, that represent meaningful sintactic units of the language.
+Using Hare as the development language will allow us to take advantage of its minimalist and efficient approach, ensuring a fast and reliable lexer.
+Throughout the development process, we will implement lexical rules that will define the structure of the target language, including identifiers, operators, keywords and other essential sintactic elements.
+This project will not only allow us to explore the construction of lexical analyzers but also deepen our understanding of Hare ans its applicability in developing tools for programming languages.

 ## Theorical Background
 The first phase of a compiler is known as lexical analisys.
 In this phase, the source program is read character by character from left to right, organizing each part of the code into tokens.